Boeing B-47 Stratojet: Later years

 Stress and fatigue incurred in low-altitude operations led to a number of wing failures and crashes, and an extensive refit program was begun in 1958 to strengthen the wing mountings.
 The program was known as "Milk Bottle", named after the big connecting pins that were replaced in the wing roots.

-One of the more notable mishaps involving a B-47 occurred on 5 February 1958 near Savannah, Georgia, in the so-called 1958 Tybee Island B-47 crash.
-A B-47 based at Homestead AFB, Florida, was engaged in a simulated combat exercise against an F-86 fighter.
+One of the more notable mishaps involving a B-47 occurred on 5 February 1958 near Savannah, Georgia, in the 1958 Tybee Island B-47 crash: A B-47 based at Homestead AFB, Florida, was engaged in a simulated combat exercise against an F-86 fighter.
 As was the practice at the time, the B-47 was carrying a single 7600 lb Mark 15 nuclear bomb, without its core.
 During this exercise, the two aircraft collided.
 The F-86 crashed after the pilot ejected, while the B-47 suffered substantial damage, including loss of power in one outboard engine.
 After three unsuccessful landing attempts at Hunter Air Force Base, the bomber pilot had to "safe" soft drop the Mark 15 weapon off the coast of Savannah, Georgia near Tybee Island, after which the B-47 landed safely.
 Despite an extensive nine-month search, the unarmed bomb was never found.

-In 1963, the Kennedy administration offered 24 B-47E bombers as an interim Canberra Mk 20 replacement for the Royal Australian Air Force (RAAF), pending delivery of the much delayed F-111C aircraft.
+During the Sino-Indian war in 1962, Indian Prime minister Jawaharlal Nehru requested the transfer of two squadrons of the ageing B-47s for the fledgling Indian Air Force.
+He requested US military assistance in training Indian bombardier crews.
+India planned for this force to serve as a deterrent against the PLAAF.
+The deal did not progress further.In 1963, the Kennedy administration offered 24 B-47E bombers as an interim Canberra Mk 20 replacement for the Royal Australian Air Force (RAAF), pending delivery of the much delayed F-111C aircraft.
 Three B-47E aircraft flew to Australia for demonstration purposes, but RAAF declined the B-47E as technically outdated and too resource-intensive.

 During 1963, final phaseout of B-47 bomber wings began; the last were out of SAC service by 1966.
 The last USAF operational aircraft, WB-47Es assigned to the Air Weather Service, were withdrawn from use in September 1969.
 Shortly before, a B-47E, USAF Serial Number 53-2280, was used as a testbed for a newly developed fly-by-wire system.
 The U.S. Navy kept specialized EB-47E test aircraft from USAF inventory in occasional use to support the Fleet Electronic Warfare Systems Group (FEWSG) until December 1977, being replaced by government owned/contractor operated (GOCO) NKC-135 modified Stratotankers also loaned from the USAF.